Living Off Campus

-Meal plans for Annenberg Dining Hall are available to registered Summer School students living off campus and include three meals a day, seven days a week.
+Meal plans are available to registered Summer School students living off campus and include three meals a day, seven days a week.
 The rates are:

 If you live off campus and are interested in this meal plan, call (617) 495-2942 and request a meal plan application form.

-You may also purchase individual meals at Annenberg by paying with cash, credit card, or a Crimson Cash account.
-Guests must be accompanied by a Summer School student.
+If you live off campus and are not interested in the meal plan, you may still purchase individual meals.
+You must present your Harvard University ID card to purchase individual meals and may pay with cash, credit card, or Crimson Cash.
+Guests are also allowed to purchase individual meals, but they must be accompanied by a Summer School student with a Harvard ID card.
 An additional seven percent meal tax is charged for those guests who do not present a Harvard University or other Student ID.

 The individual meal rates are: